ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Aortic Regurgitation.md

 - in severe AR -- regurgitant flow = effective stroke volume
 - stroke volume has to go to high pressure aorta --> **increase in the LV end-diastolic volume (increased preload)** constitutes the major hemodynamic compensation for AR --> done by dilation and eccentric hypertrophy
 - severe AR may have normal effective forward flow, normal LVEF, **elevated LVEDP and volume**
+- Laplace law -- LV dilation means need for higher LV systolic tension --> so **chronic AR has both high preload and afterload**
+- as disease progress --> rising EDV, stroke volume and EF decline
+- thickening of LV wall --> high weight heart in AR
 -